sholokhovalexey/active-noise-control/README.md

 According to the control structure, controllers can be categorized into the [*feedforward*](https://en.wikipedia.org/wiki/Feed_forward_(control)) (FF) and [*feedback*](https://en.wikipedia.org/wiki/Closed-loop_controller) (FB) types.
 The former uses the signal from the reference microphone, while the latter relies on the error signal coming from the error microphone.
 If an ANC system includes both controllers, it is usually called a *hybrid* system.

+We consider the classical hybrid ANC sructure:

 <center><img src="images/hybrid_anc.png" width="300"></center>

+Overview of the alternative structures can be found in the article [^1].

 The controller synthesis problem can be formulated as a **constrained optimization problem**.
 The problem is formulated based on a **dataset of measured impulse responses** of a headphone system.